TeamRizu/outfox-wiki/content/user-guide/games/_index.md

 ### Dance Pad Based Modes:

-* **dance** _(core)_ - The default game type.
-Similar to games such as _Dance Dance Revolution_ and _In the Groove_, it uses four lanes in the cardinal directions (left, down, up, right).
+* **dance** _(core)_ - The default game type that simulates some of the features of early _Dance Dance Revolution_ and _In the Groove_, it uses four lanes in the cardinal directions (left, down, up, right).
 It also contains a 6-lane style (solo) adding up-left and up-right directions, and a 3-lane style using only up-left, down, and up-right.
 * **pump** _(core)_ - A five-lane dance game, which uses four diagonal directions and the center rather than cardinal directions.
 In terms of functionality and behavior it is in line with  _Pro_/StepMania 4 CVS.
 * **techno** _(core)_ - A dance game type designed for pads with nine panels, including 4-lane (similar to dance), 5-lane (similar to pump), 8-lane (using all but the center panel), and 9-lane styles in single and double versions.
 * **smx** _(core)_ - A dance game type designed by _StepRevolution_ using a new unique pad which uses the cardinal directions plus middle (left, down, up, right and centre).